Rise of the Chief Neurodiversity Officer

 Surely we are already doing this?

-Unfortunately, whilst things are improving, most of our activity as employers accidently treats neurodiversity as a bug.
+Unfortunately, whilst things are improving, most employers accidentally treat neurodiversity as a bug.
 We design our organisations for neuro-typical people, measure everyone against the standard performance measures and wonder why fish turn out to be less good at climbing trees – a failure on their part perhaps?

 Fortunately, most of us are trying to be good employers so we are going to act sympathetically towards the fish – look for adjustments we could make to their role, perhaps a new ladder etc. So, whether intended or not, we have adopted the medical model of disability – it’s a bug– a problem with the individual.